angular-sanctuary/angular-hub/CONTRIBUTING.md

 ### Events

 To add a new event, create a new markdown file in the `src/content/events` folder.
 The file name should be the date of the event in the format `YYYY-MM-DD-event-name.md`.

+Make sure to add at least one of the following tags:
+- On-Site
+- Online
+- Free

 The file should contain the following front matter:

 ```md
 ---